taivium-ai/taivium/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-green)](LICENSE)

 ---

-## The Problem
+## 🚨 The Problem

-Every AI call is a potential data leak.
+Every LLM call is a potential data leak.

-- Support copilots receive customer names, account numbers, and emails
+- Support copilots process customer names, emails, and account data
-- Developer tools get pasted with API keys and credentials
+- Developers paste API keys and credentials into tools
-- Healthcare and legal workflows feed patient and case data directly to hosted LLMs
+- Healthcare and legal workflows send sensitive records to hosted models
-- RAG pipelines embed confidential business context into external vector stores
+- RAG pipelines embed confidential business context into vector stores

+**Standard redaction makes it worse.**

-Standard redaction tools make it worse: replacing `Alice` and `Bob` with `[NAME]` and `[NAME]` destroys identity — your LLM can no longer reason about who is who.
+Replacing `Alice` and `Bob` with `[NAME]` and `[NAME]` destroys identity — your LLM can no longer reason about who is who.

 **Taivium solves both problems at once.**